petarov/CraftyMouseFace/README.md

 This component does the following:

-  1. Finds the angle between given Sprite and mouse position on the Canvas and triggers **Crafty event** which holds information about current mouse position and calculated angle in radians and degrees.
+  1. It finds the angle between given Sprite and mouse position on the Canvas and triggers **Crafty event** which holds information about current mouse position and calculated angle in radians and degrees.
   2. Determines sprite facing direction.
   3. Triggers **Crafty events** when mouse buttons are **pressed down** or **released up** somewhere on the Canvas.